 On your Android device, open the Move to iOS app, get through the legal stuff and you’ll see a Find Your Code screen.
-Tap on the Next link and turn to your iPhone or iPad.
+Tap on the Next link.

-The screen of your iPhone or iPad should now display a pairing code that you can enter in the Move to iOS app.
+Turn back to your iPhone or iPad, which should now display a pairing code that you can enter in the Move to iOS app.
 This works just like pairing a Bluetooth device: enter the right code and the Move to iOS app will pair with the iPhone or iPad.

 4. Choose what to transfer